api0cradle/PowerAL/README.md

 - ADS support on Expand-PALPath
 - Changed name from Get-PALRulesStatus to Get-PALRuleSectionStatus
 - Wrote Get-PALRules by getting AppLocker rules from Registry instead of using the native way leveraging Get-AppLockerPolicy
+- Added support for multiple paths to Expand-palpath
+- Get-PALMissingAllowedPaths created
+- Rewrote Get-PALEXploitablerules, added check for ADS and some other stuff
 -  + many more things I forgot to write down